Humanitarian Affairs (HUAF)

 HUAF 5155.
 EDUCATION IN EMERGENCIES.
 (0 to 2 Credits)

 30 million children live in conflict-affected countries.
 The program looks at the design and implementation of education projects from the emergency phase to post conflict situations, with a special emphasis on the mechanisms required to improve the quality of education during and after humanitarian crises.

 HUAF 5160.
 URBAN DISASTER, VULNERABILITY AND DISPLACEMENT: HUMANITARIAN ACTION AND RESPONSE.
-(2 Credits)
+(0 or 2 Credits)

 Explores global urbanization trends and the challenges created by urban disasters.
 The course focuses on the hurdles faced by vulnerable and displaced populations in cities and urban settlements and examines how the humanitarian community can better respond to man-made and natural disasters in both formal and informal urban settings.
 Discussion and debate with experts on urban disaster and populations at risk.
 Emphasis on humanitarian best practices and potential opportunities to increase resiliency and sustainability in complex urban settlements.

 HUAF 5990.
 MASTER THESIS RESEARCH I. (2 Credits)

 Students should develop a thesis topic with a Fordham faculty advisor and a reader who has significant practical experience in humanitarian affairs, ideally after completing Module 2.
 This project is the clminating demonstration of the knowledge and skilled gained throughout the MIHA coursework.
 The thesis will focus on practical examples of past mistakes, contributing possible solutions to the existing literature.
 The researh methods necessary to writing the thesis are taught within the context of each module.
 Thesis projects should incorporate learning from previous MIHA courses, followed by final editing, defense and approval.